57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 #### How to prepare the testing environment

 * Configure virtual machines or cloud instances (e.g., AWS, Google Cloud) to create a realistic test environment.
 * Deploy development network simulating different network conditions.
-It is best to prepare deployment scripts to facilitate network reset using Github actions.
+It is best to prepare deployment scripts to facilitate network reset using GitHub Actions.
 The network is a separate network with initial parameters that mimic the mainnet and public testnet’s settings.
 * Deploy external test nodes and join the network.
 * Implement firewalls and Grafana to monitor network activity and protect the infrastructure.